| EFFECT

 improving effect of allopurinol on clinical signs and symptoms of nonbacterial

 prostatitis.
-MATERIALS

-AND METHODS This
+AND METHODS

 was a double blind randomized controlled trial.
 To calculate the sample